Chart Color Schemes

 Eyre Peninsula has a typical household mix, with a fairly typical median household size

-Family households account for 68.2% of all households, including 24.3% couples with children, 36.7% couples without children, and 6.9% single parent families.
-Non-family households make up the remaining 31.8%, with lone person households at 29.6% and group households comprising 2.1% of the total.
-The median household size is 2.3 people, which matches the Rest of SA average.
+Family households constitute 68.2% of all households, including 24.3% couples with children, 36.7% couples without children, and 6.9% single parent families.
+Non-family households account for 31.8%, with lone person households at 29.6% and group households making up 2.1%.
+The median household size is 2.3 people, which aligns with the average in the Rest of South Africa.

 Frequently Asked Questions - Households